May 7, 2018

 32. Communicate Priorities

 When priorities aren't clearly communicated to the whole team, they can feel arbitrary—even when they aren't.
-So let your team know exactly how you will decide what gets worked on.
+So let your team know exactly how you will decide what gets worked on with effective priorities management.
 Publish this information so everyone can refer back to it when necessary and share these priorities with stakeholders.

 33. Communicate Assignments